TranNhatTan14/Obsidian/content/Zettelkasten/Deep Learning.md

 The fundamental data structure in PyTorch is called a tensor.
 A tensor is essentially an array, which can support many mathematical operations, and will form a building block for our neural networks.
 Tensors can be created from Python lists by using the torch.tensor() class.
 PyTorch also supports tensor creation directly from NumPy arrays, using torch.from_numpy(). torch.tensor() will work directly on NumPy arrays too.
 Like NumPy arrays, tensors are multidimensional, representing a collection of elements arranged in a grid with multiple dimensions.

 ### Neural Network

+Neural networks are a critical component of deep learning, a complex subset of machine learning.
+Familiarize yourself with different types of neural networks, such as convolutional and recurrent neural networks, and learn how to implement them using frameworks like TensorFlow or PyTorch

 ###### Using derivatives to update model parameters